Timinator2000/Algorithm_X/04 - your turn/025 - sudoku - cont.md

 # Option 1: Restrict Possible Actions

-Rather than preselecting certain cells, restrict Algorithm X to a single option for certain cells.
+Rather than preselecting certain cells, restrict Algorithm X to a single option for those cells.
 Algorithm X will immediately select these options because there are no other paths forward.
 For instance, to restrict the possible actions in a 9x9 Sudoku, loop through all the cells of the grid.
 If the cell is empty, add 9 possible actions.
 If the cell already has a value, only add a single action.
 The pseudocode looks like this:

 ```text
     for each cell in the grid